bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 	Reduce HTTP Requests</a></li>
 </ul>

-Having the ability to <a href="https://learn.shayhowe.com/html-css/writing-your-best-code/" rel="noopener noreferrer" target="_blank">write HTML and CSS</a> with a solid understanding is a great expertise to have.
+<p>Having the ability to <a href="https://learn.shayhowe.com/html-css/writing-your-best-code/"
+rel="noopener noreferrer" target="_blank">write HTML and CSS</a> with a solid
+understanding is a great expertise to have.
 As a website's code base and traffic grows, a new skill set comes into play, one that is extremely important to both development time and user experience.
 Knowing the fundamentals of website
 <a href="http://developer.yahoo.com/performance/rules.html"
-rel="noopener noreferrer" target="_blank">performance</a>
+rel="noopener noreferrer" target="_blank">performance</a> and organization can
-and organization can go a long way.
+go a long way.</p>

-The organization and architecture of a code base can greatly affect not only the speed of development, but also the speed at which pages render.
+<p>The organization and architecture of a code base can greatly affect not only
+the speed of development, but also the speed at which pages render.
 Both of which can be sizeable concerns not only for developers but also users.
-Taking the time to design the right structure for a code base, and identify how all of the different components will work together, can speed up production and make for a better experience all around.
+Taking the time to design the right structure for a code base, and identify how all of the different components will work together, can speed up production and make for a better experience all around.</p>

-Additionally, taking a few small steps to improve the performance of a website can pay off in dividends. <a href="https://www.stevesouders.com/blog/2012/02/10/the-performance-golden-rule/" rel="noopener noreferrer" target="_blank">Website performance</a> greatly resembles the 80/20 rule, where 20% of the optimizations will speed up roughly 80% of the website.
+<p>Additionally, taking a few small steps to improve the performance of a website
+can pay off in dividends. <a href="https://www.stevesouders.com/blog/2012/02/10/the-performance-golden-rule/" rel="noopener noreferrer" target="_blank">Website performance</a> greatly resembles
+the 80/20 rule, where 20% of the optimizations will speed up roughly 80% of the website.</p>

 <h4>Strategy & Structure</h4>

-The first part to improving a website's performance and organization revolves around identifying a good strategy and structure for developing the code base.
-Specifically, building a strong directory architecture, outlining design patterns, and finding ways to reuse common code.
+<p>The first part to improving a website's performance and organization revolves
+around identifying a good strategy and structure for developing the code base.
+Specifically, building a strong directory architecture, outlining design patterns, and finding ways to reuse common code.</p>

 <h4>Style Architecture</h4>

-Exactly how to organize styles boils down to personal preference and what is best for a given website but generally speaking there are best practices to follow.
-One practice includes separating styles based on intent, which includes creating directories for common base styles, user interface components, and business logic modules.
+<p>Exactly how to organize styles boils down to personal preference and what is
+best for a given website but generally speaking there are best practices to follow.
+One practice includes separating styles based on intent, which includes creating directories for common base styles, user interface components, and business logic modules.</p>

 ```
  1  # Base